venturenixlab/java-lab-class/README.md

 Hello Everyone, Welcome to BootCamp!
+Have Fun.

-#### This is the repository that you will find the assignments per topics.
+### This is the repository that you will find the assignments per topics.

 - The assignments will be released after the lecture is completed.